 When We Rise is about the LGBT movement in America, and it focuses on the true stories of pioneers who made the movement so successful.
 Partially inspired by a book by activist Cleve Jones, it’s safe to say that the AIDS epidemic will have a significant mention in the overall story.

-While anyone can catch this disease regardless of sexual preference and orientation, it was quite often linked with the community decades ago.
+While anyone can catch this disease regardless of sexual orientation, it was quite often linked with the community decades ago.

 After an audience member asked if Hollywood would be “out of touch” about these issues, Parker stepped forward and got personal.